 - Add fill to closed contours

-To start, you need to enter editing mode:
+To begin, you need to enter editing mode:

 - Select the vector object.
 This can be not only a curve but also most primitives: rectangle, ellipse, line, etc.